ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/create-new-modeling-exercise.png
               :align: center

-Following screenshot illustrates the first section of the form.
+The following screenshot illustrates the first section of the form.
 It consists of:

 - *Title*: Title of an exercise
 - *Categories*: Category of an exercise